|Host Institution:||Semester, Academic Year, and Summer programs:

 What’s Included – ASA Florence Program

 - HOUSING in a shared apartment.
 Rooms are double or triple occupancy.
 Meals are not included.
 For further details about housing in Florence, please click here!

-- TUITION at Florence University of the Arts.
-Students may enroll in a maximum of 15 U.S. semester credits per semester or 3-6 U.S. semester credits per summer session.
-(Summer program price varies depending on how many credits you take.)
+- TUITION for the maximum number of credits indicated on the program course offerings page.
 Enrolling in more than the maximum number of credits (if permitted by the host institution) will result in an additional fee.
-Some classes carry course fees/lab fees which are not included and must be paid for by the student.
+NOTE: Some classes carry Course Fees which are not included and must be paid for by the student.
 Estimated Course Fees are indicated on the program course offerings page.